 - Upon completion of the course, participants will be able to:

 - Understand the principles of IA

 - Understand how to develop and apply content model, taxonomy, and metadata schema

 - Understand the use and application of metadata

 - Understand the principles of card sorting and how to conduct a card sort

 - Understand how IA plays a key role in search and the overall user experience

-- Understanding Content Governance and its role in Information Architecture
+- Understanding content governance and its role in IA

 There are four ways to take this class.
 Please choose an option below for more details.